qdm12/gluetun/README.md

 When `PORT_FORWARDING=on`, a port will be forwarded on the PIA server side and written to the file specified by `PORT_FORWARDING_STATUS_FILE=/forwarded_port`.

 It can be useful to mount this file as a volume to read it from other containers, for example to configure a torrenting client.

+## HTTP control server

+A built-in HTTP server listens on port `8000` to modify the state of the container.
+You have the following routes available:

+- `http://<your-docker-host-ip>:8000/openvpn/actions/restart` restarts the openvpn process

 ## FAQ